catweisun/prebuilt-ai-for-conversational-bot/README.md

       > top intent: **Help**<br>
       > confidence score: **0.9752869**<br>
       > entities: n/a
-   - Type **What is the weather like today?**.
-You should see a response like:
+   - Type **What is the weather like today?** You should see a response like:
       > top intent: **None**<br>
       > confidence score: **0.572350144**<br>
       > entities: **datetime**=2018-07-18